Best Outdoor Activities in Boulder: Boulder, CO Outdoor Activities & Recreation Guide

 It's easy to get away from it all when the wilderness is less than an hour's drive away.
 Golden Gate Canyon State Park offers several camping experiences to its visitors.
 Nestled between the pine-covered hills, cabins and yurts are available year-round and provide cozy accommodations for up to six guests.
 There's no refrigeration, so it is advised to bring a cooler or shelf-stable items.

-There are also a number of backcountry sites that let visitors get even further away from it all.
+There are also a number of backcountry sites that let visitors get even further away from it all on their Boulder vacation.

 Go Tubing or Kayaking at Boulder Creek